 What factors affect painting labour costs in South Africa?

-Key factors: (1) Surface condition — damaged or new plaster requires more prep time.
-(2) Height — above 3m requires scaffolding.
-(3) Coats — 3-coat systems cost 40–50% more than 2-coat.
-(4) Ceilings cost more per m² than walls due to the difficult working position.
-(5) Location — Cape Town, JHB and Durban command significant premiums.
-(6) Access — tight spaces, moving furniture, and high-traffic areas all add time.
+Key factors affecting painting labour costs in SA: (1) Surface condition — new plaster or heavily damaged walls require more preparation time.
+(2) Height — working above 3m requires scaffolding, adding cost.
+(3) Number of coats — 3-coat systems cost 40–50% more than 2-coat.
+(4) Surface type — ceilings take longer per m² than walls because of the awkward working position.
+(5) Location — Cape Town, Johannesburg and Durban are significantly more expensive than rural areas.
+(6) Access — tight spaces or moving furniture adds time.

 How long does it take to paint a room in South Africa?

-A skilled painter completes a standard 4×4m room (2 coats walls and ceiling) in approximately 6–8 hours — one full day.
-Rooms needing cornicing detail or multiple colours take longer.
-New plaster rooms (sealer + 2 topcoats) typically take 1.5–2 days.
-Exterior painting is weather-dependent — plan 2–4 days per house face depending on size and texture.
+A skilled painter can complete a standard 4m × 4m room (2 coats on walls and ceiling) in approximately 6–8 hours, or one full working day including cutting in, rolling, and light preparation.
+Rooms needing ceiling rose details, cornicing, or multiple colours take longer.
+New plaster rooms requiring a sealer coat plus 2 topcoats typically take 1.5–2 days per room.
+Exterior painting is weather-dependent — plan for 2–4 days per standard house face.

-Should I supply the paint or let the painter buy it?
+Should I supply the paint or let the painter supply it in South Africa?